SpikeInterface/spikeinterface/doc/modules/preprocessing.rst

 -----------------------------------------------------------------------

-SpikeGLX have a built-in function called `CatGT <https://billkarsh.github.io/SpikeGLX/help/dmx_vs_gbl/dmx_vs_gbl/>`_ to apply some preprocessing on the traces to remove noise and artifacts.
+SpikeGLX has a built-in function called `CatGT <https://billkarsh.github.io/SpikeGLX/help/dmx_vs_gbl/dmx_vs_gbl/>`_ to apply some preprocessing on the traces to remove noise and artifacts.
-IBL also have a standardized pipeline for preprocessed traces a bit similar to CatGT which is called "destriping" [IBL_spikesorting]_.
+IBL also has a standardized pipeline for preprocessed traces a bit similar to CatGT which is called "destriping" [IBL_spikesorting]_.
 In these both cases, the traces are entiely read, processed and written back to a file.

 SpikeInterface can reproduce similar results without the need to write back to a file by building a *lazy*